Services

 Open House and Dedication

-The open house and dedication dates for the Belo Horizonte Brazil Temple has been announced.
-The open house will begin with a media day held on Wednesday, June 10, 2026, followed by two days of private tours for invited guests.
-The public is invited to tour the temple from Saturday, June 13, through Saturday, June 27, 2026 (excluding Sundays).
-The dedication will be broadcast on Sunday, August 16, 2026, at 10 a.m. with a rebroadcast at 2 p.m. to all units in the temple district.1
+The open house for the Belo Horizonte Brazil Temple began with a media day held on Wednesday, June 10, 2026, followed by two days of private tours for invited guests.
+Tour for the public were conducted from Saturday, June 13, through Saturday, June 27, 2026 (excluding Sundays).
+President Dallin H. Oaks, the 18th president of the Church, dedicated the temple on Sunday, August 16, 2026.
+The dedicatory session was broadcast to all units in the temple district.4

 Temple Design